 An arrest or criminal conviction can:

-It is extremely important, whether you are a student or the parent of a student, to take immediate steps to protect your future or the future of your child.
+It is extremely important, whether you are a student or the parent of a student, to take immediate steps to protect your future or your child’s future.

 Detail Oriented Representation